Professionals looking for advice?

 Our training programmes help individuals and organisations, including frontline workers, volunteers and others working with children and families, further their understanding of child sexual abuse, sexual offending and how to safeguard children.

 Contact our trainer coordinator on 01527 406 912 or via email to find out more.

 If you’re worried about a child or young person who has been accessing inappropriate sexual material online, then take a look at our What’s the problem?
-Parents Pack.
+Parents Pack, in English or Welsh.
 It’s for parents of children and young people who have got into trouble online either through sexting, accessing adult pornography, or viewing sexual images of children.
 It’s designed to answer some of the questions you may have after learning that something is happening, or has happened, in your child’s online life.